Causal Inference under Interference through Designed Markets: Impact Evaluation in the Chilean School Market

 \subsection{Treatment Effect Estimates}

-We first check that the treatment impacts the rankings that low-income families submit to the allocation mechanism, before we examine the effect on allocations.
+We first check that the treatment impacts the rankings that low-income families submit to the allocation mechanism before we examine the effect on allocations.
 Submitted rankings are not subject to spillover effects through the allocation mechanism, since deferred acceptance is strategy-proof.
-So, we use \texttt{DR-ATE} to estimate the average treatment effect on two outcomes for low-income families, in Table \ref{tab:dte}.
-The first outcome is an indicator if the family ranks a top 50\% school first, and second is the length of the application list that a family submits.
+So, we use \texttt{DR-ATE} to estimate the average treatment effect on two outcomes for low-income families in Table \ref{tab:dte}.
+The first outcome is an indicator that is 1 if the family ranks a top 50\% school first, and the second outcome is the length of the application list that a family submits.
 Note that the length of the submitted rankings is unrestricted in the Chilean mechanism.
 The estimated treatment effect on ranking a high-quality school is 2.3\%.\footnote{In the market, 36\% of low income families with $W_i = 0$ rank a top-50\% school first.} The effect on list length is positive, but small.
-So, there is evidence that the information intervention encourages low-income families to apply to better-quality schools.
+Thus, there is evidence that the information intervention encourages low-income families to apply to better-quality schools.

 Because of capacity constraints, not all families that rank a high-quality school first are admitted to that school.
-Estimating treatment effects on allocations is more challenging due to interference that occurs through the allocation mechanism.
+Estimating treatment effects on allocations is more challenging due to spillovers that occur through the allocation mechanism.
 Table \ref{tab:results} shows an estimate of treatment effects, when the outcome is whether a low income family is accepted to an above-average school in Chile.
 We see that the \texttt{DR-ATE} estimator, which corrects for selection, but not equilibrium effects, estimates a 1.3 percentage point increase in the allocation of low-income families to good quality schools.
-However, the LDML estimate of the GTE is 0.5 percentage points, which is much lower.
+The \texttt{LDML-GTE} estimate is 0.5 percentage points, which is much lower.
 Figure \ref{fig:breakdown} provides a breakdown of the bias of the \texttt{DR-ATE} estimator.
-At the observed equilibrium, the probability of admission to a good-quality school is higher than at the 100\% treated equilibrium, and lower than that of the 0\% treated equilibrium.
+At the observed equilibrium, the probability of admission to a good-quality school is higher than at the 100\% treated equilibrium and lower than that of the 0\% treated equilibrium.
 Estimating $\bar \tau_{\text{GTE}}$ accurately requires estimating the access of treated families at the all-treated equilibrium, and control families at the all-control equilibrium.